 Prepare marketing materials and PR plans

 Once you’ve outlined all of your tasks, you can allocate resources like team members, project budget, or necessary equipment.
-Whether it’s assigning team members to certain tasks, applying for a budget, or gathering helpful tools—now is the time to prepare all these things.
+Whether it’s assigning team members to certain tasks, applying for a budget, or gathering helpful tools—now is the time to plan and prepare.

 Sometimes, you can’t allocate all of your resources before you put your action plan in motion.
 Perhaps you have to apply for funding first or need executive approval before you can move on with a task.
 In that case, make the resource an action item in your plan so you can take care of it later.